-Alcohol is highly regulated in the United States today, but did you know it was once illegal?
-The 18th Amendment to the U.S. Constitution banned the manufacture and sale of alcohol nationwide in 1920, beginning the time called Prohibition.
-But it didn’t work, so it was repealed in 1933 with the 21st Amendment.
+Did you know alcohol was once illegal?
+The 18th Amendment to the U.S. Constitution banned alcohol across the nation in 1920, beginning the time called Prohibition.

 The idea of making alcohol illegal in the United States was nothing new in 1920.
-During the 1800s and early 1900s, many anti-alcohol groups sprang up, and in many ways the movement was led by women.
-Eventually, Congress listened, and alcohol was made illegal across the nation.
-But Prohibition ultimately failed, and we’re still dealing with the consequences today.
+During the 1800s and early 1900s, many anti-alcohol groups sprang up.
+Eventually, Congress listened, and alcohol was made illegal.

 Prohibition Just Didn’t Work

 A lot of people simply ignored the laws.
 To make matters worse, Prohibition gave rise to illegal, hidden bars called speakeasies, which served alcohol to customers in secret.
 Bootleggers were people who made and transported alcohol during Prohibition.
-A lot of this alcohol was made as quickly and cheaply as possible, and thousands of people were poisoned by bad drink.
+A lot of this alcohol was made as quickly and cheaply as possible, and thousands of people were poisoned.

 The Rise of Organized Crime

-Prohibition helped create organized crime as we know it today.
+Prohibition helped create organized crime.
 Thousands of gangs sprang up or became more powerful thanks to the money they made selling alcohol.
 By the 1930s, this had spread everywhere.
 Rival gangs fought each other – and the police – in the streets.

 A Government “Solution” to a Government-Created Problem

-Ten states still have dry counties, in which the sale of alcohol is illegal.
+Ten states still have dry counties, where the sale of alcohol is illegal.
 Gangs and other organized crime problems never went away.
 All in all, it was a huge failure that we’re still paying for today.